ggsmith842/Covid19-proj/README.md

 This project provides visualizations tracking the changing status of COVID-19 cases.
 Visualizations will include current case trends, overlay for different countries, and comparision to previous case rates in other similar infectious diseases.

-Additionally, this project will look for trends in the data and try to create a predictive model based on avaliable data.

- #### Potential Methods
- * Linear Regression
- * Time Series Forecasting

  <hr>

 **Collaborators**